cdisc-org/usdm/README.md

 <entry> ::= <type> [<count>] : [<relative timing>]
 <type> ::= N | P| A | C
 <count> ::= any positive integer (will default to 1)
-<relative timing> ::= string
+<relative timing> ::= A single Timing Value
 ```
 N = Next, P = Previous, A = Anchor and C = Cycle Start.
 The count when used with N or P indicates a relative to the Nth next or previous timepoint.
 When not specificed it defaults to 1.

 `P2: +14 Days` indicates the timepoiint is relative to the 2nd previous timepoint by 14 days.
+A plus or minus sign can be entered but will be ignored as times are absolute.
 `N1: 1 Day` is equivalent to `N: 1 Day` and indicates the timepoiint is relative to the next timepoint by 1 day.
 `A:` is an anchor